wise-vision/project-cezary/README.md

 }
 ```
-This function send data 0 if the soil moisture is accurate and 1 if our plant needs water.
  The correct level of moisture is set for under 30 %.
 It could be change for your purpose.

+ In main function we recev and send messegs form board to bord with 1 second interval.
 ```c
 int main(void)
 {